How To Obtain Your Texas Life & Health Insurance License

 The exam consists of two parts:

-Each exam contains “pretest” questions that are mixed in with the scored questions and are not identified.
-Pretest questions may not be covered in your educational materials and do not affect your final score.
+Each exam contains “pretest” questions that are mixed in with the scored questions and are not identified as pretest questions.
+These are typically new questions that they are testing for their own evaluation for future examinations.
+Pretest/trial questions may or may not be covered in your educational materials (although they usually are) and do not affect your final score.

-The passing score required for each exam is 70%.
+The minimum passing score required for each exam is 70%.

-When you complete the exam, you will receive a score report marked “pass or fail”.
+When you complete the exam, you will receive a score report marked “pass or fail” immediately after.

-Candidates who fail will receive a score report that includes a numeric score, diagnostic and re-testing information.
+Candidates who fail the examination will receive a report that includes a numeric score, diagnostic and re-testing information, which shows your strengths and weaknesses in the exam.
+This will help you focus on the areas that you need to become stronger in.
 Candidates can schedule another exam but must wait 24 hours before making the reservation.
+We suggest that you study again for another week, then reschedule your exam.

-Take Your Insurance Exam From Your Home or Office
+Take Your Insurance Examination From Your Home or Office

-You ‘may’ be able to take your Texas Department of Insurance exam conveniently from home through OnVUE online proctoring.
+You ‘may’ be able to take your Texas Department of Insurance exam conveniently from home through OnVUE (via Pearson Vue) online proctoring.
 A live proctor will monitor you through the webcam on your workstation to provide a secure exam experience.

 Go to PearsonVUE to see if you qualify, and then watch the short video on the Texas Department of Insurance online proctoring page to see how convenient it is to test from home or work.
 Be sure to run the system test before you sign in to register for an online proctored exam.